- Since the start of 2022, as a result of the rapid rise in mortgage rates, Dutch consumers opted for a much shorter fixed rate period

 - Close to 80% of the mortgage applications have a maximum fixed rate term of 10 years

-- The average fixed interest period of new mortgages loan applications hasn't been this low since 2016
+- The average fixed interest period of new mortgages loan applications hasn’t been this low

-- This shift in the weighted average maturity presents a unique opportunity for investors that have a preference for the relative short maturity bucket, such as banks.
+since 2016 - This shift in the weighted average maturity presents a unique opportunity for investors that

 As interest rates have risen since 2022, the preferences of consumers and brokers with respect to the fixed interest rate period has shifted significantly too.
 Figure 1 below shows the market share of each maturity bucket on a quarterly basis.
-In response to the rapid increase in mortgage rates at the beginning of 2022, consumers opted for a much shorter fixed rate period.
-That explains the complete turnaround in market share of the maturity buckets.
+In response to the rapid increase in mortgage rates at the beginning of 2022, consumers opted for a much shorter fixed

 For example, in 2020 the market share of the 11-20 year maturity bucket was 60% and less than 25% for the 6-10 year maturity bucket.
 In addition, sub 5 year sector was hardly existent.
 Starting in 2022 and beyond, this completely reversed.
 In the third quarter of 2024 the market share of the sub 10 year maturity bucket was 80% versus 15% for the 11-20 year sector and around 5% for 21-30 year sector.